philipmjohnson/ci-tracs.github.io/morea/home.md

 <i class="fa-solid fa-circle-exclamation fa-xl"></i> **Warning: This is not the real CI-TRACS site.**
 <hr/>

-This site is currently a mockup that illustrates:
+This site is currently a mockup that is intended to help us understand:

 1. How the CI-TRACS workshops could be represented as Morea modules, and
 2. The pros and cons of Morea vs. Software Carpentry